-"Post-CBC-Acceleration-Notice has the meaning ascribed thereto in section 7.3 (Post-CBC-Priority of Payments).
+"Post-CBC-Acceleration-Notice has the meaning ascribed thereto in section 7.3 (Post-CBC-Priority of Payments" Acceleration-Notice Priority of Payments).
 "Post-Notice-to-Pay Priority of has the meaning ascribed thereto in section 7.2 (Post-Notice-To-Pay Payments" Priority of Payments).
-"Potential CBC Event of has the meaning ascribed thereto in Condition 14 (Meetings of Default" Covered Bondholders, Modification and Waiver).
-"Potential Issuer Event has the meaning ascribed thereto in Condition 14 (Meetings of Default" Covered Bondholders, Modification and Waiver).
+"Potential CBC Event of Default" has the meaning ascribed thereto in Condition 14 (Meetings of Covered Bondholders, Modification and Waiver).
+"Potential Issuer Event of has the meaning ascribed thereto in Condition 14 (Meetings of Default" Covered Bondholders, Modification and Waiver).
 "Preceding Business Day has the meaning ascribed thereto in Condition 4 (Interest).
-Convention" "Pre-Notice-to-Pay Priority of the arrangement set out in paragraphs (A)(b)(i) through (iii) and Payments" (B)(b)(i) and (ii) of section 7 (Cash flow).
-"Price Indexed Valuation" has the meaning ascribed thereto in section 4.1 (Asset Cover Test).
-"Principal Amount has the meaning ascribed thereto in Condition 4 (Interest).
-Outstanding" "Principal Obligations" the amounts the CBC owes to (i) the Covered Bondholders under or pursuant to the Guarantee, the Trust Deed and the other Transaction Documents and (ii) the other Secured Creditors under or pursuant to the Transaction Documents.
+Convention" "Pre-Notice-to-Pay Priority of the arrangement set out in paragraphs (A)(b)(i) through (iii) and Payments" (B)(b)(i) and (ii) of section 7 (Cash flow). has the meaning ascribed thereto in section 4.1 (Asset Cover Test).
+"Price Indexed Valuation" "Principal Amount Outstanding" has the meaning ascribed thereto in Condition 4 (Interest).
+"Principal Obligations" the amounts the CBC owes to (i) the Covered Bondholders under or pursuant to the Guarantee, the Trust Deed and the other Transaction Documents and (ii) the other Secured Creditors under or pursuant to the Transaction Documents.
 "Principal Paying Agent" has the meaning ascribed thereto in the Conditions.
 "Principal Receipts" has the meaning ascribed thereto in section 7 (Cash flows).
 "Priority of Payments" the Pre-Notice-to-Pay Priority of Payments, the Post-Notice-to-Pay Priority of Payments or the Post CBC-Acceleration-Notice Priority of Payments, as the case may be.
-"Programme" the EUR 55,000,000,000 Covered Bond Programme of the Issuer.
+"Programme" the EUR 30,000,000,000 Covered Bond Programme of the Issuer.
 "Programme Agreement" the programme agreement dated the Programme Date between, inter alia, the Issuer and the CBC as the same may be amended and/or supplemented and/or restated and/or novated or otherwise modified from time to time.
+"Programme Date" 10 May 2017.

-14 May 2019.
-"Programme Date" "Programme Resolution" has the meaning ascribed thereto in Condition 14 (Meetings of Covered Bondholders, Modification and Waiver).
+"Programme Resolution" has the meaning ascribed thereto in Condition 14 (Meetings of Covered Bondholders, Modification and Waiver).

 "Property" (i) a real property (onroerende zaak), (ii) an apartment right (appartementsrecht), (iii) a long lease (erfpacht) or (iv) a right of superficies (opstalrecht), which is subject to a Mortgage.
-"Prospectus Regulation" Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71 and includes any commission delegated regulation thereunder, as amended.

-any third party or any Originator to whom the CBC offers to sell Selected Receivables pursuant to the Asset Monitor Agreement.
+"Prospectus Regulation" Regulation (EU) 2017/1129 of the European Parliament and of the any third party or any Originator to whom the CBC offers to sell Selected Receivables pursuant to the Asset Monitor Agreement.